YashAhirrao18/testlineQuizApp/README.md

 ## Introduction

-The **Quiz Game App** allows users to engage in interactive quizzes.
-The app presents questions, tracks user progress, and provides a countdown timer for each question.
-The app also keeps track of the user's selected answers and evaluates them based on correct/incorrect responses.
-At the end of the quiz, the app displays a result screen showing the user's score and correct answers.
+The **Quiz Game App** is an interactive and gamified quiz application that runs on both **Android** and **iOS**.
+Users are presented with multiple-choice questions, and they have **60 seconds** to select the correct answer for each question.
+If the answer is correct, the option is highlighted in **green**, and if incorrect, it turns **red**.
+If the user fails to answer in time, the next question is automatically shown.

+Upon completing the quiz, the **Result Screen** displays important performance metrics, such as:
+- Correct answers
+- Incorrect answers
+- Accuracy score
+- Performance overview
+Additionally, the app shows a comparison of **wrong answers** with the **correct answers** for each question.

 ---

 ## Features

-- **Interactive Quiz Interface:** Users can take a quiz with multiple choice questions.
+- **Interactive Quiz Interface**: Users can answer multiple-choice questions in a fun and engaging way.
-- **Timer:** Each question has a countdown timer, which moves the user to the next question once the time runs out.
+- **Timer for Each Question**: Each question comes with a **60-second timer**.
+If the user doesn't answer within the time limit, the next question automatically appears.
-- **Real-Time Answer Selection:** Users can select their answers in real time.
-- **Question Progress:** Shows the current question number and the total number of questions.
-- **Results Page:** Displays the user’s performance at the end of the quiz, with selected answers and correct answers.
-- **Color-Coded Options:** Selected answers are highlighted with different colors depending on whether they are correct or incorrect.
+- **Gamified Answer Feedback**: Correct answers are highlighted in **green**, while incorrect answers turn **red**.
+- **Performance Metrics**: After completing the quiz, users are shown performance statistics like accuracy, correct answers, wrong answers, and more.
+- **Correct vs. Wrong Answers Comparison**: Users can review the questions they answered incorrectly and see the correct answers.
+- **Platform Compatibility**: Available on both **Android** and **iOS**, ensuring a smooth experience across devices.

 ---

 ## Tech Stack

-- **Flutter**: The cross-platform framework used for building the mobile app.
+- **Flutter**: The framework for building cross-platform mobile apps (Android & iOS).
-- **Dart**: The programming language used in Flutter.
+- **Dart**: The programming language used to develop the app.
-- **Android & iOS**: The app is designed to run on both Android and iOS platforms.
+- **Android & iOS**: The app is designed to run seamlessly on both platforms.

 ---

 ## Installation

-Follow the steps below to set up the Quiz Game app locally on your machine:
+Follow these steps to set up the Quiz Game app locally on your machine:

 ### Prerequisites

-Make sure you have the following installed:
+Ensure you have the following installed:
 - **Flutter SDK**: [Flutter Install Guide](https://flutter.dev/docs/get-started/install)
 - **Dart SDK** (comes bundled with Flutter)
 - **Android Studio** or **Visual Studio Code** (with Flutter and Dart plugins)